Bag of Words: Document-Term Matrices, Vocabulary Construction & Sparse Representations

 'the' → 7

-Our vocabulary contains 8 unique words.
+The vocabulary contains all unique words found across the documents.
 Each word maps to a unique index that will become a dimension in our vector representation.

 In[4]: